mobilecoinofficial/forest/README.md

  * Install Signal-CLI and register a Signal account for your bot.
  * Deploy the bot!

 At the end there's extra information and a guide on how to contribute.

+## Bring your own phone number ##

+You will need at least 2 Signal accounts to properly test your bot.
+A signal account for the bot to run on and your own signal account to talk to the bot.
+To set up an additional signal account for your bot you can use a second phone or a VoIP service such as Google Voice, [Forest Contact](/contact), Twilio, or Teli.net.
+All you need is a phone number that can receive SMS.

 ## Installing Prerequisites ##

 ### Python 3.9 ###

-Please refer to the [official Python wiki](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions for instructions on installing Python 3.9 on your machine.
-On Debian/Ubuntu based systems one can simply run:
+Please refer to the [official Python wiki](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions on installing Python 3.9 on your machine.
+On Debian/Ubuntu based systems you may run:

 ```
+sudo apt update
 sudo apt install python3.9 python3.9-dev python3-pip
 ```